4 MIN READ

 Use Raise, Gift Card Granny and other discounted gift card sites to stretch your coffee dollars further.
 Just buy a gift card for less than its face value, and you'll get more for your money at Starbucks.

-As of this writing, you’ll save around 5% by buying a gift card on one of these sites, but keep an eye out for bigger discounts.
+As of this writing, you can save as much as 13% by buying a gift card on one of these sites, but keep an eye out for bigger discounts.

 3. Join My Panera

-Starbucks isn’t the only chain offering up a pumpkin spice latte.
-Panera Bread stores will be offering a similar concoction from now until the end of the year.
+Starbucks isn't the only chain offering up a pumpkin spice latte.
+Panera Bread stores offer a similar concoction each fall.

 4. Celebrate Your Fall Birthday

-Dunkin Donuts also offers free birthday drinks through its DD Perks Rewards program, and it has an extensive pumpkin spice menu.
+Dunkin Donuts also offers free birthday drinks through its DD Perks Rewards program and has an extensive pumpkin spice menu.

 Many other cafes also offer free birthday drinks, so if you find yourself at a coffee shop with pumpkiny concoctions on your birthday, be sure to ask!